calvin-mcd/Kestrel47/README.md

  commission for Falconloft#4615

  40s keyboard inspired by the TG4x. sandwich style case with midlayers case.
-Supports Bluetooth enabled microcontrollers.
+Supports Bluetooth enabled micro controllers as well as smd and throughhole diodes.

  concept, case design and firmware by Falconloft#4615, pcb design by Calvin#0563